 Scapular Retraction Test

-The scapular retraction test, described by Kibler et al. in 2009, is often used in conjunction with the dynamic labral shear test or the Jobe test to evaluate the potential role of scapular dyskinesis on supraspinatus strength and labral injuries.
+The scapular retraction test is often used in conjunction with the dynamic labral shear test or the Jobe test to evaluate the potential role of scapular dyskinesis on supraspinatus strength and labral injuries.

 How do you perform the Scapular Retraction Test?